sushil2601/javaScript_practise/REACT.md

 Q. What are state,stateless,stateful and state management terms?
 Ans :-

-    state :- refers to the current data fo the component.
+    state :- refers to the current data for the component.

-    Stateful and state management means,when a user performs some actions on the UI then the react application should be able to update nd re-render that data or state on the UI.
+    Stateful and state management means,when a user performs some actions on the UI then the react application should be able to update and re-render that data or state on the UI.

 Q. Props
 Ans:-
         .Props(Properties) are the way to pass data from a parent component to a child component.
         .Props are read-only and cannot be modified within the component.
         .one way communication from parent to child.

+Q. Satet
+Ans :-
+        State is a built-in React object used to store dynamic data that affects the rendering of a component.

+        state is local and managed within the component.

+        React provides the useState() hook to manage state in function components.

 Q. What are children props
 Ans :-